SVCBench: A Streaming Video Counting Benchmark for Spatial-Temporal State Maintenance: Experiments

-\textbf{Significant Human-Machine Gap.} Human agents achieve GPA between 92-100 across all subcategories, while the best models (Gemini-3-Flash~\cite{google_gemini3_blog2025} and Doubao-Seed-1.8~\cite{doubao_seed18}) achieve overall GPA of only around 37, indicating spatial-temporal state maintenance is a universal bottleneck for current video understanding models.
-Notably, humans achieve GPA of 93.2 on E2-Periodic, while all models achieve GPA below 4 on this subcategory, revealing the extreme challenge of periodic event counting.
+\textbf{Significant Human-Machine Gap.} Human agents achieve GPA between 93--100 across all subcategories, while the best models (Gemini-3-Flash~\cite{google_gemini3_blog2025} and Doubao-Seed-1.8~\cite{doubao_seed18}) achieve overall GPA of only around 37, indicating spatial-temporal state maintenance is a broad bottleneck for current video understanding models.
+Notably, humans achieve GPA of 93.2 on E2-Periodic, whereas the best model on this subcategory reaches only 11.1 and almost all others fall below 4, highlighting the difficulty of periodic event counting.